-What to Pack for Japan: Spring
+What to Pack for Japan in Spring

 Japan has a major facelift during spring, when colors flourish from the melting snow and dazzle the landscape.
 One of the most prominent symbols of the country occurs during this season: the sakura (cherry blossoms).

 During spring, the weather is still chilly and windy, but it is warming up a bit.
-Take lighter pieces of clothing and layer them; bring a jacket or a cardigan for extra comfort.
+Take lighter pieces of clothing and layer them.
+Bring a jacket or a cardigan for extra comfort.
 You will see most girls wearing comfy flats, so make sure you carry a comfortable and cute set of shoes.